iknowjason/HELK_Azure/option2_helk_endpoint/README.md

 # Remote Access (After Deployment)
 * Windows 10 VM:  Change into the modules/win10-vm1 directory and view contents of hosts.cfg.
 The second line should show the IP address of the Windows 10 VM.
 Just RDP to it with Admin credentials above.
-* HELK Server:  View contents of hosts.cfg.
+* HELK Server:  Change into the modules/helk directory and iew contents of hosts.cfg.
 The second line should show the IP address of the HELK server that is provisioned a public IP from Azure.
 You can SSH to the host from within that directory:
 ```
 $ ssh -i ssh_key.pem helk@<IP ADDRESS>
 ```